 Home to four major universities, higher education is woven into the fabric of the city.
 Where other cities push their campuses to the sidelines, Montréal’s city centre is one punctuated by centres of learning with McGill University, the Université du Québec à Montréal (UQAM), Concordia University and the Université de Montréal (UdeM) all taking their place at the heart of the city.
 Each makes their own important and distinct contributions to research, development and international exchanges (and they’re also perfect locations for meetings and events).

-Ranking in the top 100 universities worldwide McGill University is responsible for almost 200 years of groundbreaking discoveries and is a leading light in the “Canadian Ivy League” – even dubbed “The Harvard of Canada” in an episode of The Simpsons.
+Ranked as the 31st best university in the world, McGill is responsible for more than 200 years of ground-breaking discoveries and is a leading light in the “Canadian Ivy League” – even dubbed “The Harvard of Canada” in an episode of The Simpsons.
 Of its numerous achievements, one of McGill’s most important contributions was the Universal Declaration of Human Rights, drafted by John Humphrey (BCom’25, BA’27, BCL’29, PhD’45) who was then a Professor of Law at the school.
 The picture-pretty campus in the Golden Square Mile is an iconic blend of Hogwarts and Yale.

-The new kid on the block, Concordia University boasts a renowned Fine Arts school, with alumni making waves in film, dance and theatre.
-Other areas of expertise include Cyber Security, Journalism, Digital Media and the Center for Studies in Behavioral Neurology, and the school also boasts one of the highest numbers of graduates becoming CEOs of Fortune 500 companies in Canada.
+The new kid on the block, Concordia University boasts a renowned Fine Arts school, with alumni making waves in film, dance, and theatre.
+Other areas of expertise include cybersecurity, journalism, digital media, and the Center for Studies in Behavioral Neurology.

-The largest research institution in Québec and second largest in Canada, the Université de Montréal’s stately campus dominates the northern side of Mont Royal – in particular the iconic Roger-Gaudry Building’s gorgeous art-deco tower.
+With its affiliated schools, HEC Montréal and Polytechnique Montréal, Université de Montréal is the leading hub of higher education in Québec.
+The Université de Montréal’s stately campus dominates the northern side of Mont Royal – in particular the iconic Roger-Gaudry Building’s gorgeous art-deco tower.

 And there’s more!
 The École national d’administration publique, École Polytechnique Montréal, École de technologies supérieures, Université Téluq, and the University of Sherbrooke in Longueuil are also involved in moulding the minds of today into the leaders of tomorrow – in the process marking Montréal as a true world leader in education.